egelloC · Crack the College Code

 Weekly Thursday Office Hours (30 Days)

 Get direct access to my weekly Thursday Office Hours on Zoom for 30 days.
-That's 4 live sessions with Coach Tony, every Thursday at 5pm PST, where you can ask about your kid's specific draft, your specific concerns, and your specific situation.
-Live, recorded, and 100% included.
+That's up to 4 live sessions with Coach Tony, every Thursday at 5pm PST, where you can ask about your kid's specific draft, your specific concerns, and your specific situation.
+Live only, no recordings — show up to get the value.
+100% included.

 Included with your $27 vault